-This project had many setbacks.
+The timeline reveals several setbacks.
 Firstly, the length of design and layout of the PCB was underestimated.
-It was assumed that the first iteration of the PCB would be perfectly functional, however, due to design flaws a second board send-out had to be designed.
+It was assumed that the first iteration of the PCB would be perfectly functional, however, design flaws meant an updated board would have to be sent out.
 The schematic redesign and process of completing another footprint doubled the time allocated to the PCB design.
 The initial timeline also did not allocate any time for designing and 3D printing the landing gear.
-The landing gear added an additional 14 days of design which took time away from testing and integration.
+The landing gear added an additional 14 days of design work which took time away from testing and integration.